 Creating legal hold notices

-Custodians need to be given a legal hold notice to inform them of their obligations.
+Custodians must be given a legal hold notice to inform them of their obligations.

 Legal hold notices provide an opportunity to give custodians any additional information related to the anticipated legal action, such as: